Cyfrin/withdrawable-oft-adapter/README.md

 # User notes

-- Do not user this package if you already have tokens deployed across multiple chains.
-You'd need a custom MintBurnOFTAdpater as well.
+- Do not use this package if you already have tokens deployed across multiple chains.
+You'd need a custom `MintBurnOFTAdpater` as well.
 - Do not use this package if you want more flexible options for migration off of LayerZero.
 A proxy of the OFTAdapter is a better solution for that.
 - If you choose to disable the LayerZero/OFT functionality, you will not be able to re-enable it on these contracts.
 You'd have to deploy a new set of adapters to do so.
 - The owners of this codebase essentially have the power to rug users on all destination chains at any time if they choose to do so.